ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

   - In addition to the ENN and LNN prevalences from GBD, can the modelers give us the prevalences *at* 7 days and 28 days, since the above description indicates that these point prevalences were computed as well?

+  The answers to these questions may dictate some adjuststments to the validation strategy outlined above.